letruxux/file-upload/README.md

 Zero dependencies package to upload anonymous files to different hosting sites easily.

+> [!IMPORTANT]
+> Please donate and support the owners of the websites you use if you can.
+And obviously don't abuse any of the services provided.

 ## Supported hosts

 | Website                                   | Max file size | Expiry                                              |